fami-fish/fabricfine/README.md

-# Fabricfine Capes
+# Fabricfine

-A fabric mod to render optifine capes without optifine/optifabric.
-Fully sodium compatible and works all by itself
+A fabric mod to emulate optifine features for fabric whilst allowing different rendering engines such as sodium